What is phishing?

 The attack is a success if the victim reacts to the message.
 For instance, the victim may click a link or open an attachment that triggers some kind of threat.
-Or the victim could respond to the message, starting communication between the attacker and victim, or they could simply stay on the phone and speak with the caller.
+Other examples, the victim could respond to the message, starting a communication between the attacker and victim, or they could simply stay on the phone and speak with the caller.

 In the case of communication between attacker and victim, the attacker will attempt to manipulate the victim using social norms and expectations to convince them to do what they want.
 Some examples are when an attacker:

 - Asks the victim to do a quick errand that they haven’t time to get to

-- Calls on behalf of a horrible boss, relying on the victim to help so that the attacker doesn’t get in trouble
+- Calls on behalf of their horrible boss, relying on the victim to help so that the attacker doesn’t get in trouble